Syston and Peterborough Railway: The Midland and Great Northern Joint Line

-The Eastern and Midland Railway had been formed by takeover of several smaller Companies controlling the lines between Bourne and Lynn.
+The Eastern and Midland Railway had been formed by takeover of several smaller companies controlling the lines between Bourne and Lynn.
 In 1888, in collaboration with the Midland Railway, the E&MR proposed a line westwards from Bourne crossing the GNR main line south of Little Bytham station, where there would be a connecting junction and making an end-on junction with the existing MR mineral branch line at Cottesmore.
-This involved a commitment from the E&MR to favour the Midland over the GNR, and when Parliamentary authorisation was sought, this favouritism caused the Bill to be rejected.
+This involved a commitment from the E&MR to favour the Midland over the GNR, and when parliamentary authorisation was sought, this favouritism caused the bill to be rejected.

 A better approach was now adopted, in which the Midland Railway and the GNR collaborated in designing an alternative scheme.
 The E&MR was now in deep financial trouble and had to take a back seat.
 The new scheme would cross the GNR main line north of Little Bytham station and as before, have a connecting spur to it.
 As far as this point the line would be joint; the spur to the GNR would be GNR only, and the continuing line would be exclusively Midland Railway.

 The alignment at Saxby, forced on the Midland Railway by Lord Harborough, was proving a significant hindrance to express trains on the route, and the scheme included the construction of an easier alignment as part of the new junction there.
-Plans for the new line were submitted for the 1889 Parliamentary session.
-The Bill passed, being given the Royal Assent on 24 June 1889.
+Plans for the new line were submitted for the 1889 parliamentary session.
+The bill passed as the Midland Railway Act 1889 (52 & 53 Vict. c. xxxix) being given royal assent on 24 June 1889.
 By this time it was obvious that the E&MR's financial problems were insuperable, and in 1891 the MR and GNR made an offer to take over the E&MR route jointly, and, after some negotiation, this offer was accepted.
-The new line was referred to tas the Midland and Great Northern Joint Railway (M&GNJR).
-The Committee of the M&GNJR took control on 1 July 1893.
+The new line was referred to as the Midland and Great Northern Joint Railway (M&GNJR).
+The committee of the M&GNJR took control on 1 July 1893.
 The Bourne to Saxby line had been opened to goods traffic on 4 June 1893.
 The dominant traffic was coal eastbound; passenger operation was delayed until 1 May 1894.

-The Little Bytham Loop on to the GNR main line was not proceeded with, because the GNR considered their access to the Joint Line at Spalding sufficient, bearing in mind their other access point from Essendine.
+The Little Bytham Loop on to the GNR main line was not proceeded with, because the GNR considered their access to the joint line at Spalding sufficient, bearing in mind their other access point from Essendine.